This entry is divided into the following sections:

 Automobiles: Automobile registration is handled by the Virginia Department of Motor Vehicles.
 DMV registrations are not considered public records, and access to the Department's online database is limited by law.

-Building Code: The Virginia Department of Housing and Community development posts the Virgina Uniform Statewide Building Code (USBC).
-The USBC modifies the International Building Code (IBC) by the International Code Council and incorporates the IBC by reference.
+Building Code: The Virginia Department of Housing and Community Development posts the Virgina Uniform Statewide Building Code (USBC).
+The USBC modifies the International Building Code (IBC) (published by the International Code Council) and incorporates the IBC by reference.
 For other Codes, see the "Safety Codes" part of the Legislative Branch section, above.

 Business entities: You can look up Virginia business registrations using the SCC eFile Business Entity Search posted by the Virginia State Corporation Commission (SCC).
 You may also want to search the web version of the old Clerk's Information System, which is clunky but contains additional information.

-Special entities: General Partnerships (GPs), including Limited Liability Partnership and "Reciprocal insurance companies" are not included in the SCC eFile Business Search.
+General partnerships (GPs), including Limited Liability Partnerships and "reciprocal insurance companies" are not included in the SCC eFile Business Search.
 For reciprocal insurance companies, use the Bureau of Insurance Company Search.

 For General Partnerships and Limited Liability Partnerships, call the SCC Clerk's Office (866-722-2551 in Virginia or 804-371-9733 our-of-state).